The Relationship Triangle

 He also has a hard time with anger and conflict (which is why he became good in the first place) and tends to stuff anger down until he gets fed up and begins to gag on it.
 Then he blows up, and because he is so uncomfortable with and it creates so much drama, he feels like his worst dream has come true.
 He feels guilty, and shoves it all back down again, only to have it build up again.

-The victim, in contrast, was as a child was often the youngest in the family, was over-protected as child by parents or had older siblings who stepped in and took over all the time when he was stuck with a problem.
-What he missed in growing up were opportunities to develop the self confidence that comes from learning to manage problems on your own.
+The victim, in contrast, was often the youngest in the family, was over-protected as a child by parents, or had older siblings who stepped in and took over all the time when he was stuck with a problem.
+What he missed in growing up were opportunities to develop the self-confidence that comes from learning to manage problems on your own.
 Now, as an adult, he easily gets overwhelmed, feels unconfident, anxious.
 To handle these feelings he looks to the rescuer who takes over and helps him feel better.

 The persecutor as a type is the evil twin of the rescuer.
 Whereas the rescuer controls by being good and nice, and persecutor is angry, critical, and blaming.
 This is the abuser, and obviously some couples start with this persecutor - victim relationship, playing out childhood models and roles.
 The persecutor learned early on that when I get scared I get tough.
 If I can negatively control everything going on around me, no one can sneak up behind me and get me.

-Now imagine or draw two A's next to each other with a line drawn between them (Go ahead, do it, it will help).
+Now imagine or draw two As next to each other with a line drawn between them (go ahead and do it; it will help).
 The A stands for adult.
-This person is not in a role, is more complete, proactive rather than reactive, self responsible rather than blaming, and is outside the triangle.
+This person is not in a role, is more complete, proactive rather than reactive, self-responsible rather than blaming, and is outside the triangle.
 Adults are peers; they are on the same level in terms of power.
 This is where you want to be.